sergeyshevch/statuspage-exporter/README.md

 ## Supported statuspage engines:
 - Statuspage.io (Widely used statuspage engine.
 For example by [GitHub](https://www.githubstatus.com)).
 You can check that statuspage is supported by this engine by checking that it has a [/api/v2/components.json](https://www.githubstatus.com/api/v2/components.json) endpoint.
 - Status.io (Widely used statuspage engine.
 For example by [Gitlab.com](https://status.gitlab.com).
 You can check that statuspage is supported by this engine by checking footer of the page.
 It should contain status.io text)

+Statuspage exporter will automatically detect, which engine used by statuspage and will use appropriate parser.
+If this statuspage is not supported by any of the engines, then statuspage exporter will show error message in the logs.

 ## Some popular statuspages: